ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 	  // doesn't have the glyphs.
 	  maj7delta : false

+	  // Wrap long lines.
+This may trigger issue #355. wraplines : true

 	  // Indent for wrapped lines.
 Actual indent is the stringwidth. wrapindent : x